lngng/moDSTogether/README.md

 **Q: Are there any restrictions, or things I should know?**

 The modstogether project is supported by including this document, please only include it in its entirety, unmodified.
 You may rename it or move it anywhere within a repository on GitHub only.
-Removal of this document is always enough if any new terms regarding it are deemed unnacceptable by you, with nothing else required.
+Removal of this document is always enough if any new terms regarding it are deemed unnacceptable by you.

 No additional liability.